MahdiGhiasi/jitsi-meet-docker-custom/REPORT.md

 Ultimately, the plugin sends logs via asynchronous http requests to a simple external log saving service written in Python/Flask.
 We could alternatively used rsyslog or something like that in case we wanted text logging, or we can modify the Python script (which currently just saves to a file) to store data in a database in case we want real time access or certain processing to the data.

+Please note that the user-logger python service currently does not have any authentication method, as it's only available locally and is not visible from outside the server.

 The source code for the OpenFire plugin is located at `./user-logger-openfire-plugin`, the compiled version of it is already installed on the OpenFire instance.
 Also, the simple Python service for saving logs can be found on `./user-logger/main.py`.